 Trauma and tragedies are huge shapers of our psychologies as individuals, and the fact that we can now prove correlation between trauma and certain responses at the neurological level in survivors is exciting, and has helped us become more skillful in helping people process trauma.
 What psychology has not yet made explicit though is that trauma based responses affect us both individually and culturally in a variety of realms.
 Trauma based assumptions have affected us sociologically, psychologically, anthropologically, and spiritually.
 We shape our cultures as our cultural norms values and assumptions shape us.
 Our unexamined cultural level trauma based responses affect our cultural norms at profound levels.

-The number of of cultural norms that have been formed as a result of trauma based responses isn’t completely obvious at first glance, which is why we tend to focus on things as varied as economics, child rearing, cap and trade issues, marketing and consumerism, business regulations or the lack of, income inequality and so on as separate issues and as stand alone current problems and downfalls.
+The number of of cultural norms that have been formed as a result of trauma based responses isn’t completely obvious at first glance, which is why we tend see problems within areas as varied as economics, child rearing, cap and trade issues, marketing and consumerism, business regulations or the lack of, income inequality and so on as separate issues and as stand alone current problems and downfalls.

 There are all sorts of theories as to how to address these problems.
 All sorts of programs “to help”, and some of them actually do help.
-But for the vast majority of our ills, the dysfunctions are in large part symptoms of trauma responses, not the root issues themselves.
+But for the vast majority of our social problems, the dysfunctions are -in large part- symptoms of trauma responses.
+These social problems are not the root issues themselves.
 When we do not see the likely (common) causality in trying to resolve these issues, we are like doctors before germ theory, wildly guessing at what causes infections, and being none to successful in resolving them as a result.